-Mercaptopurine is prescribed for patients diagnosed with AIH (autoimmune hepatitis) and IgG4-related disease affecting the liver/bile ducts and pancreas.
-These conditions are examples of an immune mediated (autoimmune) liver disorder.
+Azathioprine (also known as Imuran®, Azapress®) is prescribed for patients diagnosed with AIH (autoimmune hepatitis) and IgG4-related disease affecting liver/bile ducts and pancreas.
+These conditions are examples of an immune mediated (autoimmune) liver disorders.

 Autoimmune liver disorders can develop when your body's own immune system mistakenly attacks the cells in your liver causes damage.
 No one knows why this happens.
 If left untreated it can lead to cirrhosis (scarring of the liver), which has a higher risk of liver cancer.